dbt-labs/new-python-wrench-demo/README.md

 5. Returns the total price per user

-If we wanted to minimize the amount of Python and increase the testing surface area, perhaps we'd want to only use Python to do steps 1 & 2, then use a downstream SQL model to do steps 3-5.
+If we wanted to minimize the amount of Python and increase the testing surface area, perhaps we'd want to only use Python to do steps 1 &amp; 2, then use a downstream SQL model to do steps 3-5.
 One benefit would be that we could then set a warning and error threshold if a designated perfentage of user-entered strings do not have a suitable match in the price table.

 ### Implementation Details